What passed for good managed services leads five or ten years ago today is garbage. Seriously, total junk and unworkable.

 And it has to be tied to a deadline.
-It has to be something where we say, “OK, right now we’re getting one lead per month.
-We want to get to the point where we’re getting 10 marketing qualified leads per month by 12 months from now.
-And you put that date in your platform, your software, your calendar, and you hold yourself accountable to it.
+It has to be something where we say, “OK, right now, we’re getting one lead per month.
+We want to get to the point where we’re getting 10 marketing-qualified monthly leads by 12 months from now.
+And you put that date in your platform, software, and calendar, and you hold yourself accountable to it.

 Everyone can say that I want more leads.
-Everyone can say that I want 100 more qualified leads or whatever it is.
+Everyone can say that I want 100 more qualified leads.
 But if you don’t give yourself a deadline, how do you know that you’re actually working towards it?

 The Bottom Line

-So again, to generate more of the right quality managed services leads, make sure that you invest in creating, in developing, those buyer personas.
-Make sure you have really awesome premium content that’s available for those buyer personas – stuff that’s really good sitting behind landing pages.
+So again, to generate more of the right quality managed services leads, make sure that you invest in creating, in developing those buyer personas.
+Make sure you have awesome premium content available for those buyer personas – stuff that’s really good sitting behind landing pages.

-Make sure you take into account the buyer’s journey, so you’re not like the obnoxious car salesperson that only wants to talk with you if you’re ready to buy today.
+Ensure you consider the buyer’s journey so you’re not like the obnoxious car salesperson who only wants to talk with you if you’re ready to buy today.